The CSIRO Low-Carb Diet was developed in Australia by the CSIRO.

 The diet is “low in carbohydrate and high in protein and unsaturated fat and claims improvement in metabolic health, blood glucose control and diabetes management”.

-There are two trials examining the effect of low-carbohydrate diets.
 There is a tendency for low-carbohydrate studies to follow a particular pattern.
 A low-carbohydrate diet is compared with a “low-fat” diet with very overweight and diabetic participants.
 The diets are usually very energy restricted and the compliance rate for both diets are not high.
 Restricting energy intake confounds results as energy restriction manifests certain outcomes independent of dietary components.

 High-fat, low-carbohydrate diets raise cholesterol, LDL-cholesterol, lipoprotein(a), triglycerides, uric acid, C reactive protein, fibrinogen, cortisol, IGF-1, homocysteine, ketones (acetone, acetoacetate and β-hydroxybutyrate) whilst coronary blood flow, body temperature and blood pH (blood becomes more acidic) are reduced.